squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 http_access deny Cooking2
 http_access allow all
 }}}
 The ''dstdomain'' means to search the hostname in the URL for the string "www.gourmet-chef.com."
-Note that when IP addresses are used in URLs (instead of domain names), Squid-1.1 implements relaxed access controls.
-If the a domain name for the IP address has been saved in Squid's "FQDN cache," then Squid can compare the destination domain against the access controls.
-However, if the domain is not immediately available, Squid allows the request and makes a lookup for the IP address so that it may be available for future reqeusts.
+Note that when IP addresses are used in URLs (instead of domain names), Squid implements relaxed access controls.
+If the a domain name for the IP address has been saved in Squid's "FQDN cache", then Squid can compare the destination domain against the access controls.
+However, if the domain is not immediately available, Squid allows the request and makes a lookup for the IP address so that it may be available for future requests.

 == How do I block specific users or groups from accessing my cache? ==
 === Using Ident ===